irslushy/Ronin.jl/docs/src/index.md

 ---

 Now that we have split the input files, we can proceed to calculate the features used to train and test our Random Forest model.
 Further details are contained within the aforementioned manuscript, but it has been shown that the parameters contained [here](https://github.com/irslushy/Ronin.jl/blob/259aa4d306e09fedf9d4208bcc8a584fbabd89a2/MODELS/DesRosiers_Bell_23/config.txt) are most effective for discriminating between meteorological/non-meteorological gates.
-For this, we will use the [calculate_features](https://github.com/irslushy/Ronin.jl/blob/259aa4d306e09fedf9d4208bcc8a584fbabd89a2/src/Ronin.jl#L96-L181) function.
-Since we are calculating features to **train** a model at this point, we will assume that they have already a human apply QC.
+For this, we will use the [calculate_features](https://github.com/irslushy/Ronin.jl/tree/main/src/Ronin.jl#L265) function.
+Since we are calculating features to **train** a model at this point, we will assume that intreactive QC has already been applied to them.
 To get the most skillful model possible, we will want to remove "easy" cases from the training set, so set `REMOVE_LOW_NCP=true` and `REMOVE_HIGH_PGG=true` to ignore data not meeting minimum quality thresholds.
 It's also important to specify which variable contained with the input scans has already been QC'ed - in the ELDORA scans, this is `VG`. `missing` values must also be removed from the initial training set, so we'll use a raw variable `VV` to determine where these gates are located.
 With that said, one may now invoke

 ```julia
 calculate_features("./TRAINING", "./config.txt", "TRAINING_FEATURES.h5", true;